 When you invest in a company and buy its stock, you become a part-owner of the corporation.

-“If there’s a dividend declaration, then you get to participate depending on how many shares you have.
-If the price increases compared to the time when you bought it, then that’s another upside potential.”
+“If there’s a dividend declaration, you get to participate depending on how many shares you have.
+If the price increases compared to when you bought it, that’s another upside potential.”

-Companies that give out the highest dividends and whose stock prices continue to increase are companies that continue to perform and grow, and thus, will keep growing your investment.
+Companies that give out the highest dividends and whose stock prices continue to increase are companies that continue to perform and grow and, thus, will keep growing your investment.

 In addition, being a stockholder also entitles you to participate in the election of the members of the Board of Directors during the annual stockholders’ meeting.

 - When is the Best Time to Buy Stocks?
 A Cheat Sheet for Beginners

 - Compare the Best Online Trading Platforms in the Philippines!

 As with anything, people fear the unknown.
 But you can easily overcome your stock market fears by learning about the stock market.
 The more you know and understand, the more confident you'll become in stock investing.

 Knowing the risks of investing in the stock market and understanding your tolerance for risk is essential.
 Furthermore, as an investor and part-owner, buy only the stocks of companies you believe will grow.
 You’ll know this by studying and learning about the company through related news and financial reports.